Breastfeeding: Maternity leave

 Work is the most commonly cited reason for not breastfeeding.
-In 2012 Save the Children examined maternity leave laws, ranking 36 industrialized countries according to their support for breastfeeding.
+In 2012, Save the Children examined maternity leave laws, ranking 36 industrialized countries according to their support for breastfeeding.
 Norway ranked first, while the United States came in last.
 Maternity leave in the US varies widely, including by state.
-The United States does not mandate paid maternity leave for any employee however the Family Medical Leave Act (FMLA) guarantees qualifying mothers up to 12 weeks unpaid leave although the majority of US mothers resume work earlier.
-A large 2011 study found that women who returned to work at or after 13 weeks after childbirth were more likely to predominantly breastfeed beyond three months.
+The United States does not mandate paid maternity leave for any employee; however, the Family Medical Leave Act (FMLA) guarantees qualifying mothers up to 12 weeks of unpaid leave, although most US mothers resume work earlier.
+A large 2011 study found that women who returned to work at or after 13 weeks after childbirth were more likely to breastfeed beyond three months.

 Healthcare

 Caesarean section

 Women are less likely to start breastfeeding after caesarean delivery compared with vaginal delivery.
+Though the stress of a caesarean section (c-section) may impact let-down and flow, and though time for recovery immediately after surgery may be needed, parents who give birth via c-section are still able to breastfeed.
+Generally, the benefits of breastfeeding outweigh the harms posed by pain medications following surgery.
+Breastfeding parents may need to experiment with different breastfeeding positions to avoid putting pressure on the incision.

 Breast surgery

-Breastfeeding can generally be attempted after breast augmentation or reduction surgery, however prior breast surgery is a risk factor for low milk supply.
+Breastfeeding can generally be attempted after breast augmentation or reduction surgery; however, prior breast surgery is a risk factor for low milk supply.

-A 2014 review found that women who have breast implant surgery were less likely to exclusively breast feed, however it was based on only three small studies and the reasons for the correlation were not clear.
+A 2014 review found that women who have breast implant surgery were less likely to breastfeed exclusively; however, it was based on only three small studies, and the reasons for the correlation were not clear.

-A large follow-up study done in 2014 found a reduced rate of breastfeeding in women who had undergone breast augmentation surgery, however again the reasons were unclear.
-The authors suggested that women contemplating augmentation should be provided with information related to the rates of successful breastfeeding as part of informed decision making when contemplating surgery.
+A large follow-up study done in 2014 found a reduced rate of breastfeeding in women who had undergone breast augmentation surgery; however, again, the reasons were unclear.
+The authors suggested that women contemplating augmentation should be provided with information related to the rates of successful breastfeeding as part of informed decision-making when contemplating surgery.

 Prior breast reduction surgery is strongly associated with an increased probability of low milk supply due to disruption to tissues and nerves.
 Some surgical techniques for breast reduction appear to be more successful than others in preserving the tissues that generate and channel milk to the nipple.
 A 2017 review found that women were more likely to have success with breastfeeding with these techniques.